AI4WORK-Project/sliding-work-sharing/README.md

     "slidingDecision": "HUMAN_ON_THE_LOOP",
     "description": "Human has to be informed about AI's rescheduling" },
-  "decisionExplanation": { ... }
+  "decisionExplanation": {}
 }
 ```

-The `decisionExplanation` field is represented as `{...}`.
-It is an explanation of how the `slidingDecision` was made.
-The example of the `decisionExplanation` structure is provided in the section [Explanation of the `decisionExplanation` Field](#explanation-of-the-decisionexplanation-field).
+_Note: The actual `decisionExplanation` field will include details about decision explanation.
+Please refer to the explanation of the `decisionExplanation` here in the section [Explanation of the `decisionExplanation` Field](#explanation-of-the-decisionexplanation-field)._

 Depending on the input, the SWS may decide one of the following:
 - `AI_AUTONOMOUSLY`: "AI can reschedule without human involvement"